MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This release also includes the following fixes and updates:

-- Added [Content Migration Tool](https://docs.microsoft.com/dynamics365/mixed-reality/guides/migrate) to move content from one Common Data Service instance to another.
+- Added <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/migrate" target="_blank">Content Migration Tool</a> to move content from one Common Data Service instance to another.

 - Addressed an issue that was affecting some PC’s when uploading files with the PC app.